kubernetes/ingress-gce/README.md

 Please visit the [changelog](CHANGELOG.md) for both high-level release notes and a detailed changelog.

+## Documentation

+Please visit our [docs](docs/) for more information on how to run, contribute, troubleshoot and much more!

 ## GKE Version Mapping

 The table below describes what version of Ingress-GCE is running on GKE.
 Note that these versions are simply the defaults.
-Users still have the power to change the version manually if they want to (see deploy/).

    *Format: k8s version -> glbc version* ('+' indicates that version or above)